-- 1 resources.
-For these reasons, an elevated express lanes alternative through Downtown Tucson - 2 is not an avoidance alternative.
-The elevated alternative also would impact businesses and - 3 residences that are not protected by Section 4(f) and would add \$1 billion to the overall capital - 4 cost of the Orange Alternative - 5 Design Changes Tunnel - 6 FHWA and ADOT also analyzed the feasibility of tunneling I-11 from the I-19 interchange to - 7 Prince Road (about four to six miles).
-The new I-11 lanes would be directly under I-10, which - 8 would avoid potential visual and noise impacts.
-However, the tunnel would impact archeological - 9 sites.
-The tunnel would require reconfiguring the I-19 interchange to allow access into the - 10 tunnel. - 11 The cost estimate for tunneling the I-11 is approximately \$3.5 to \$5.1 billion.
-The cost of - 12 widening I-10 at grade is estimated at \$240 million.
-Even if a tunneling option could be designed - 13 that would completely avoid Section 4(f) properties, this option would have an extraordinary cost - 14 and would not be prudent (Avoidance Analysis Factor 4).
+- 4 FHWA and ADOT also analyzed the feasibility of tunneling I-11 from the I-19 interchange to - 5 Prince Road (about four to six miles).
+The new I-11 lanes would be directly under I-10, which - 6 would avoid potential visual and noise impacts.
+However, the tunnel would impact archeological - 7 sites.
+The tunnel would require reconfiguring the I-19 interchange to allow access into the - 8 tunnel. - 9 The cost estimate for tunneling the I-11 is approximately \$3.5 to \$5.1 billion.
+The cost of - 10 widening I-10 at grade is estimated at \$240 million.
+Even if a tunneling option could be designed - 11 that would completely avoid Section 4(f) properties, this option would have an extraordinary cost - 12 and would not be prudent (Avoidance Analysis Factor 4).

-15 Mitigation and Measures to Minimize Harm
+13 Mitigation and Measures to Minimize Harm

-- 16 If the Orange Alternative is selected, alternatives that cause the least harm to Section 4(f) - 17 properties in downtown Tucson will be further analyzed. - 18 If the Orange Alternative is selected, the Tier 2 analysis will include the following strategies to19 minimize impacts to Section 4(f) properties in Downtown Tucson: - Avoid Menlo Park Historic District, Bonita Park, Garden of Gethsemane, El Parque De San Cosme, and Barrio El Hoyo Historic District - Design modifications to avoid or minimize the use of Section 4(f) properties - 23 Replacement of land and facilities of comparable value and function - e Compensation - Restoration, preservation, interpretation, and recordation of impacted historic structures and properties (Historic American Buildings Survey/Historic Architectural and Engineering Record) - Mitigation developed in coordination with the officials with jurisdiction over parks and recreation areas - 30 Consideration of the views of the official(s) with jurisdiction - Consideration of impacts and benefits to non-Section 4(f) resources (such as the natural and built environment)
+- 14 If the Orange Alternative is selected, alternatives that cause the least harm to Section 4(f) - 15 properties in downtown Tucson will be further analyzed. - 16 If the Orange Alternative is selected, the Tier 2 analysis will include the following strategies to17 minimize impacts to Section 4(f) properties in Downtown Tucson: - Avoid Menlo Park Historic District, Bonita Park, Garden of Gethsemane, El Parque De San Cosme, and Barrio El Hoyo Historic District - Design modifications to avoid or minimize the use of Section 4(f) properties - Replacement of land and facilities of comparable value and function - 22 Compensation - Restoration, preservation, interpretation, and recordation of impacted historic structures and properties (Historic American Buildings Survey/Historic Architectural and Engineering Record) - Mitigation developed in coordination with the officials with jurisdiction over parks and recreation areas - Consideration of the views of the official(s) with jurisdiction - Consideration of impacts and benefits to non-Section 4(f) resources (such as the natural and built environment)

-33 Coordination and Public Involvement
+31 Coordination and Public Involvement

-- 34 FHWA and ADOT initiated coordination with SHPO about the downtown Tucson properties - 35 during the EIS scoping process.
-SHPO concurred that the Orange Alternative would have - 36 adverse effects to multiple historic and Section 4(f) properties (FHWA letter dated November 12, - 2018 with concurrence from SHPO on November 23, 2018).
-If the Orange Alternative is - 38 selected, FHWA will further evaluate the potential for use of Section 4(f) properties in downtown - Tucson, coordinate with officials with jurisdiction, and prepare a final Section 4(f) Evaluation for - 40 the downtown Tucson properties during the Tier 2 analysis.
+- 32 FHWA and ADOT initiated coordination with SHPO about the downtown Tucson properties - 33 during the EIS scoping process.
+SHPO concurred that the Orange Alternative would have - 34 adverse effects to multiple historic and Section 4(f) properties (FHWA letter dated November 12, - 2018 with concurrence from SHPO on November 23, 2018 and December 19).
+If the Orange - 36 Alternative is selected, FHWA will further evaluate the potential for use of Section 4(f) properties - in downtown Tucson, coordinate with officials with jurisdiction, and prepare a final Section 4(f) - 38 Evaluation for the downtown Tucson properties during the Tier 2 analysis.